In this guide, you will find step-by-step instructions on how to change the oxygen sensor on Kia vehicles.

 On 2.0T and 2.4 L four-cylinder Kia engines, there are two oxygen sensors.
 One is upstream of the catalytic converter, and one is downstream.

 In the following tutorial, we will show you how to replace the upstream sensor (Bank 1 Sensor 1).
 The procedure is the same for the downstream O2 sensor (Bank 1 Sensor 2).
-For the downstream sensor, you will find it easier to access the O2 sensor from underneath the car.
+For the downstream sensor, you will find it easier to access the O2 sensor by getting under the car.

 What you will need